opensearch-project/opensearch-migrations/deployment/cdk/opensearch-service-migration/README.md

 npm install -g aws-cdk
 ```

-2- Configure the desired **[AWS credentials](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html#getting_started_prerequisites)***, as these will dictate the region and account used for deployment.
+2- Configure the desired **[AWS credentials](https://docs.aws.amazon.com/cdk/v2/guide/getting_started.html#getting_started_prerequisites)**, as these will dictate the region and account used for deployment.

-3- Set the `CDK_DEPLOYMENT_STAGE` environment variable to assist in naming resources and preventing collisions.
-Typically, this would be set to a value such as `dev`, `gamma`, `Wave1`, `PROD` and will be used to distinguish AWS resources for a given region and deployment stage.
-For example the CloudFormation stack may be named like `OSServiceDomain-dev-us-east-1`.
-This stage environment variable should only be used for the disambiguation of user resources.

-4- **Bootstrap CDK**: if you have not run CDK previously in the configured region of you account, it is necessary to run the following command to set up a small CloudFormation stack of resources that CDK needs to function within your account
+3- **Bootstrap CDK**: if you have not run CDK previously in the configured region of you account, it is necessary to run the following command to set up a small CloudFormation stack of resources that CDK needs to function within your account

 ```
 cdk bootstrap